The Pleasures of Wildlife Ponding

 5. Build your pond slowly.

 Don't rush.
 Do it slowly - take the time to see and enjoy its development.
-This photo shows the Bigsnest Wildlife Pond as it was when just first filled with water.
-Click here to go to a full account of our pond's 1st year development.
+This photo shows the Bigsnest Wildlife Pond as it was when just first filled with water (1996).

 6. Provide areas of sunlight and shade; deep and shallow areas of water.

-Not only do different plants have distinct requirements for the amount of sunlight they need or can tolerate, but also so do different creatures.
+Not only do different plants have distinct requirements as to the amount of sunlight they need or can tolerate; also so do different creatures.
 Each has different requirements for warmth, light tolerance, etc. The amount of sunlight and its duration during the day combined with the depth of the water will influence the water's temperature.
 Temperature is important to many plants and animals.

-Because raccoons will disturb things in the shallow areas, a deep water depth of at least 18" is necessary to create safe areas for critters to hide in.
+Because raccoons will disturb things in the shallow areas (they are Mother Nature's rearrangers), some part of your pond will need a deep water depth of at least 18".
+This is necessary to create safe areas for critters to hide in; 3' is even better.
 And the deeper the pond, the more stable its temperature will be.
 The more stable the temperature, the healthier the environment.

 7. Furnish a further transition from pond to yard with a bog &/or planted beds adjacent to the pond.